qrdate/qrdate/README.md

 `s`       | string | Signature
 `e`       | string | Random salt (32 bytes by default) - `e` for entropy

-## QR Date spec: Without web hosting
+## QR Date spec: Not hosting a verification page (static)

-There is no parser for a `qrdate://` type URI yet, but this is the decided form as you need to include the public key:
+**You can use QR Date without hosting a verification page.** Use the URL base `qrdate://` and `createQRDate` will include the public key in the URL:

 ```
 qrdate://v?s=x9hKYrJH0e0BPyVqwnKMAMmxEudkvJccqzjHgaheWFJEd86rW_XdwCKZid7k0teMq7Ygp1PfAJhnT64WcyD6CA&t=1646109781467&e=bsCmuR7InOXGSns6vHYEzpJFvLhwqBYVu1g2-aVK-lI&p=MCowBQYDK2VwAyEAJH6tPGKF1ZCMP3DUdpiin7rDLmVb_9A1zyllxaU6cjg